sourcebroker/deployer-extended-database/README.rst

 This command allows you to push database from local instance to remote instance.
 In the background it runs several other tasks to accomplish this.

-Here is the list of tasks that will be done after "db:push":
+Here is the list of tasks that will be done when you execute "db:push":

 1) First it runs `db:export`_ task on local instance and get the "dumpcode" as return to use it in next commands.
 2) Then it runs `db:upload`_ on local instance with remote as argument (with "dumpcode" value from first task).